hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Dalanar/Dalanar Kohlin.md

 Legendary Creature - Human Soldier

+trample

 Dalinar Kohlin, The Blackthorn deals any excess damage to a random friendly creature

-Dalinar Kohlin, The Blackthorn attacks creatures, not planeswalkers or player
+Dalinar Kohlin, The Blackthorn attacks creatures, not planeswalkers or players

 If *Dalinar Kohlin, The Blackthorn* destroys a friendly creature with a converted manna cost of 4 or more, transform *Dalinar Kohlin, The Blackthorn*